affirmednetworks/multi-mesh/README.md

 nginx-deployment-54f57cf6bf-h9n9t   2/2     Running   0          10s
 ```

-- Ensure that the istio-proxy sidecar is deployed and that it is pointed to the istio-affirmed control-plane
+- Ensure that the `istio-proxy` sidecar is up and running and is configured to use the right (__istio-affirmed__) control plane services.

 ```console
 kubectl describe pod nginx-deployment-54f57cf6bf-h9n9t